BitForgeCraftedCode/ImagePerfect/README.md

 ```
 cd C:\Program Files\MySQL\MySQL Server 8.0\bin
 ```
-2. **To back up**:
+2. **To backup**:
 ```
 mysqldump -u root -p imageperfect > C:\MySQLBackup\imageperfect_YYYY_MM_DD.sql
 ```

 - It will ask for your root server password after hitting enter.
-- Your back up SQL file will now be in C:\MySQLBackup check and ensure it is there.
+- Your backup SQL file will now be in C:\MySQLBackup check and ensure it is there.

 3. **To restore**: